Godzil/MB701-Reverse/PTCR.md

 |--------|-----------|-----------|-----------|----------------|
 | F5     | Stroke #1 | Stroke #2 | New color | Replaced color |

+Colors are stored with an offet of 28 (0x1C).
+Reason unknown.
+So if you read 28, the actual color to use is 0

  #### Examples:
  - `F5 0A 5B 5B 5F`
  - `F5 0A 7B 2A 5B`